CharlieMc0/universal-token-launcher/frontend/README.md

 }
 ```

-## Cross-Chain Transfers and Contract Interactions
+## Cross-Chain Moves and Contract Interactions

-The application includes robust cross-chain token transfer functionality through direct contract interactions with Universal Tokens.
+The application includes robust cross-chain token movement functionality through direct contract interactions with Universal Tokens.

-### Cross-Chain Transfer Features
+### Cross-Chain Move Features

-- **Network Verification**: Ensures the user is on the correct blockchain network (ZetaChain) before initiating transfers
+- **Network Verification**: Ensures the user is on the correct blockchain network (ZetaChain) before initiating moves
-- **Auto Network Switching**: Automatically prompts to switch networks when needed and verifies the switch was successful
+- **Gas Estimation**: Accurate gas estimation for cross-chain transactions
-- **Balance Verification**: Checks token balance before attempting transfers to prevent failed transactions
+- **Balance Verification**: Checks token balance before attempting moves to prevent failed transactions
-- **Contract Setup Verification**: **NEW:** Before attempting a transfer, the app now checks if the necessary cross-chain contract addresses (`connectedContracts` on ZetaChain, `zetaChainContract` on EVM chains) are properly set up by the owner.
-This prevents transactions that would inevitably fail due to incomplete token configuration.
+- **Contract Setup Verification**: **NEW:** Before attempting a move, the app now checks if the necessary cross-chain contract addresses (`connectedContracts` on ZetaChain, `zetaChainContract` on EVM chains) are properly set up by the owner.
+This prevents moves from failing due to incomplete setup.
 - **Fallback ABI Mechanism**: Uses fallback ABI if standard one fails, improving compatibility with different contract versions
 - **Dynamic Gas Estimation**: Estimates gas directly from the contract with a 30% buffer for safety
 - **Transaction Retries**: Automatically retries failed transactions with increased gas (50% more) when appropriate